gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 Compare and contrast these data text files and their formats
   * CSV and other delimited files - Rows and column data text files
   * JSON
-      We will work with JSON in much more depth in Tablea part 2 when we retieve data from APIs
+      We will work with JSON in much more depth in Tablea part 2 when we retrieve data from APIs
   * XML

 ### Code-along: import CSV files delimited with various delimiters - 15 min